MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-azure-functions-get-started.md

 ## Advanced - PowerApps Custom API application registration

-You can skip this steps if you are not planning to use the Azure Function from PowerApps.
+You can skip these steps if you are not planning to use the Azure Function from PowerApps.
 If you are interested in using PowerApps, follow these steps to register and configure your PowerApps Custom API application in Azure AD:

 1. Go back to **Azure Active Directory** then click on **App registrations**.
 1. Create the application resource that we will be used during the PowerApps user login process: